- Home

 What’s being done to help mortgage prisoners?

-Tragically, the answer at the moment is very little.
+Tragically, the answer at the moment is still no way near enough.
 Mortgage prisoners were dealt a bitter blow in April 2021 after the government rejected an amendment which would have capped interest rates for those with ‘closed book lenders’.
 These are lenders which no longer offer mortgages to new customers.

 The government has promised to explore other options which may help mortgage prisoners, although this provides cold comfort for those currently struggling with painfully high mortgage payments.